mesosphere-backup/software-architecture/README.md

 Now that we have a working Docker build and push pipeline, let's add a deploy step to it!
 This will deploy our application to [Marathon](https://docs.mesosphere.com/1.8/usage/service-guides/marathon/) that will be available to our authenticated users.

 1. First, let's create a new `marathon.json` file.
 This tells Marathon how to run our application.
-The following JSON blob specifies some basic properties of the application (such as how many resources to give it), what Docker image to use, as well as some other metadata.
-Again, replace the Docker image with your own, and change the `id `, as well as the `DCOS_SERVICE_NAME` to something unique for your application:
+The following JSON blob specifies some basic properties of the application (such as how many resources to give it), what Docker image to use, as well as some other metadata. **Make sure to replace the `DCOS_SERVICE_NAME` to something unique for your application**:

 ```json
 {